nikolas-virionis/spotify-api/README.md

 build_playlist: bool = False)
 # Method Use Example
 api.get_profile_recommendation(build_playlist=True)
-# Function that returns a pandas DataFrame with profile based recommendations, and create it in the users account
+# Function that returns a pandas DataFrame with profile-based recommendations, and creates it in the user account
 # main_criteria is the base info to get the recommendations
-# save_with_date is a flag to save the recommendations as a playlist as a point in time Snapshot
+# save_with_date is a flag to save the recommendations as a playlist at a point in time Snapshot
 # BUILD_PLAYLIST WILL CHANGE THE USER'S LIBRARY IF SET TO TRUE
 ~~~
  - get_playlist_recommendation